LIQUOR AND TOBACCO

-1. The term “tobacco products” means any cigar, cigarette, smokeless tobacco, or tobacco in any of its forms.
+- The term “tobacco products” means any cigar, cigarette, electronic cigarette, smokeless tobacco, tobacco, or any alternative nicotine product in any of its forms.
+(2019-6)

-(b) Prohibition on sale or distribution of tobacco products to minors under 18 years of age and the use and possession of tobacco products by minors under 18 years of age:
+(b) Prohibition on sale or distribution of tobacco products to persons under 21 years of age and the use and possession of tobacco products by persons under 21 years of age:

-1. No minor under 18 years of age shall buy or possess any tobacco products.
+- No person under 21 years of age shall buy or possess any tobacco products.

-2. No person shall sell to, buy for, distribute samples of, or furnish or give any tobacco products to any minor under 18 years of age.
+- No person shall sell to, buy for, distribute samples of, or furnish or give any tobacco products to any person under 21 years of age.

-3. No minor under 18 years of age may sell any tobacco products at a retail establishment selling tobacco products.
+- No person under 21 years of age may sell any tobacco products at a retail establishment selling tobacco products.
 This subsection does not apply to a sales clerk in a family-owned business which can prove that the sales clerk is in fact a son or daughter of the owner.

 (c) Tobacco products may be sold through a vending machine only in the following locations:

-2. Places to which minors under 18 years of age are not permitted access.
+- Places to which persons under 21 years of age are not permitted access. (renumbered 2019-6)